 Rado Integral Platinum Ceramic Watch (R20784159)

 Rado makes a back-to-back appearance, this time around with a timeless rectangular-shaped timepiece in the form of the Integral ceramic watch model.
 Featuring a 27mm diameter case made from ceramic and a bracelet made from the same material, the Rado Integral Platinum definitely exudes an air of elegance without being too visually ‘loud’.
-The silver-toned ceramic case and bracelet are accentuated by a pure black dial with sleek silver-toned hands and fine pin-like hour markers.
-The case robust durability as well with its use of the sapphire crystal, known not only for its durability but also for its excellent scratch-resistance.
+A pure black dial accentuates the silver-toned ceramic case and bracelet with sleek silver-toned hands and fine pin-like hour markers.
+The case has robust durability as well with its use of the sapphire crystal, known not only for its durability but also for its excellent scratch resistance.
 In addition, the Rado Integral also has a 30-meter water resistance which means it will be able to withstand the occasional splash and brief immersions underwater.
-If you enjoy the look of a classic rectangle timepiece, you will definitely love the unique style that it can exude when it uses polished ceramic.
+If you enjoy the look of a classic rectangle timepiece, you will love the unique style that it can exude when it uses polished ceramic.

 EONE Bradley Element Ceramic Quartz Watch (BR-CE-B)

 The EONE Bradley Element features a more experimental watch design with its unique three-dimensional dial face.
 This aesthetic makes the EONE Bradley quite appealing to watch enthusiasts who enjoy a broad selection of watch designs.
-The three-dimensional appearance of the dial is achieved by placing differently angled contours that are directed to different markers.
-The case, which measures 40mm in diameter is made from durable and scratch-resistant ceramic which is strengthened even further with the use of PVD-plated coating.
-The mesh strap is made from stainless steel which not only enhances the durability but also adds more flair to the EONE Bradley Element’s unique look.
-Another notable feature is the use of a unique ‘hour ball’ rather than the traditional watch hands.
+The three-dimensional appearance of the dial is achieved by placing differently angled contours directed to different markers.
+The case, which measures 40mm in diameter, is made from durable and scratch-resistant ceramic, which is strengthened even further with PVD-plated coating.
+The mesh strap is made from stainless steel, which enhances durability and adds more flair to EONE watches.
+Another notable feature is using a unique ‘hour ball’ rather than the traditional watch hands.